Charlie Davao: Career

-He started appearing on TV in 1997 with the soap Mula sa Puso with Claudine Barretto for ABS-CBN.
+He started appearing on television in 1993 with the ABC-5 miniseries Noli Me Tangere, produced by the Cultural Center of the Philippines and directed by Eddie Romero.
+He later starred in Mula sa Puso with Claudine Barretto for ABS-CBN.
 His last appearance on ABS-CBN was in 2009 during the Chapter 14 of ABS-CBN's primetime series, May Bukas Pa as Don Carlos, the grandfather of Abby (KC Concepcion).
 Davao last appeared on television in GMA shows like Darna and Rosalinda.

 Personal life

 Davao was married to Emma Marie Abiera, a Spanish professor at the St. Theresa's College.
 They have four children — Bing, Ricky, Mylene and Marlene.
 Mylene died in an accident when she was 5 years old.
 When Emma Marie died, Davao remarried to Mary Grace Iñigo, sister of late film actress and comedian Cecille "Dabiana" Iñigo.
 They have two children, one of them was former child star Charlon Davao.

 Death

 Charlie Davao died unexpectedly at Philippine General Hospital in Manila on August 8, 2010, at the age of 75.
 He had been suffering from colon cancer.